electricimp/QL720NW/README.md

 ### pageFeed()

 The *pageFeed()* method adds a page feed character to the print buffer.
-Please note after a page feed font and fontSize settings are often reset to defaults.
+Please note after a page feed, font name and font size settings are often reset to defaults.

 ```squirrel
 // Print two labels in one print job